 - The school’s Duke of Edinburgh scheme received a certificate in recognition of the 2,418 accumulated hours of volunteering carried out by pupils between April 2020 and March 2021.

 - We help the Solihull Care NHS Trust with their scheme to support adults with learning difficulties into employment opportunities.

-- The School Chaplain is involved with many church and charity activities around Birmingham, including work in hospices, food banks and urban priority charities.
+- The Chaplain is involved with many church and charity activities around Birmingham, including work in hospices, food banks and urban priority charities.

 - The school are recipients of a community action award from the charity, Remembering Srebrenica, and continue to work with the charity to promote information regarding genocide.